cypress-io/cypress-documentation/source/api/commands/task.md

 ---
 title: task
 ---

-Execute code in node.js via the `task` plugin event.
+Execute code in {% url "Node.js" https://nodejs.org/ %} via the `task` plugin event.

 {% note warning 'Anti-Pattern' %}
-Don't try to start a web server from `cy.task()`.
+We do not recommend starting a web server using `cy.task()`.
 Read about {% url 'best practices' best-practices#Web-Servers %} here.
 {% endnote %}

 # Syntax